aliza-khan12/Code-Alpha-Task/README.md

 The project is structured around four primary classes:

-1. Transaction :
-2.
-3. Represents individual financial events, tracking the type of transaction (Deposit, Withdraw, Transfer-In, Transfer-Out), the amount, and the resulting balance
+1. Transaction: Represents individual financial events, tracking the type of transaction (Deposit, Withdraw, Transfer-In, Transfer-Out), the amount, and the resulting balance

-4.
-5. Account :Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions
+2. Account: Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions

-6.
-7. Customer :
-8.
-9. Links personal customer details (ID and name) with their corresponding Account object
+3.Customer: Links personal customer details (ID and name) with their corresponding Account object

-10.
-11. Bank :Acts as the controller/manager class handling the collection of customers, search functionality, and overall banking operations (creation, deposits, withdrawals, and transfers)
+4. Bank: Acts as the controller/manager class handling the collection of customers, search functionality, and overall banking operations (creation, deposits, withdrawals, and transfers)

 ---